The Perpetrator Studies Network has more than 200 members from all over the world. Click on a name to read more about the individual members:

 William Harman recently retired after teaching and doing research for 22 years at DePauw University and for 12 years at the University of Tennessee.
 His scholarship includes 32 articles and chapters, and 2 books, and focuses on Tamil Hindu religious literature, temples, festivities, and goddesses.
 He lately turned his interest to religion and violence, with an emphasis on the Tamil Tiger rebellion in Sri Lanka.
 Current publication activities include editing and writing articles on ferocious and benevolent goddesses for the journal Nidan: International Journal for the Study of Hinduism and research on the fate of Tamil religion and culture in a post civil war Sri Lanka.

 Erin McGlothlin is Associate Professor of German and Jewish Studies at Washington University in St. Louis.
 Her research interests include Holocaust literature and film, German-Jewish literature, the graphic novel, autobiography and narrative theory.
-She is the author of Second-Generation Holocaust Literature: Legacies of Survival and Perpetration (2006) and co-editor of two volumes: After the Digital Divide?: German Aesthetic Theory in the Age of New Digital Media (with Lutz Koepnick, 2009) and Persistent Legacy: The Holocaust and German Studies (with Jennifer Kapczynski, 2016).
+She is the author of The Mind of the Holocaust Perpetrator in Fiction and Nonfiction (2021) and Second-Generation Holocaust Literature: Legacies of Survival and Perpetration (2006) and co-editor of three volumes: After the Digital Divide?: German Aesthetic Theory in the Age of New Digital Media (with Lutz Koepnick, 2009); Persistent Legacy: The Holocaust and German Studies (with Jennifer Kapczynski, 2016), and The Invention of Testimony: Claude Lanzmann’s Shoah in the Twenty-First Century (with Brad Prager and Markus Zisselsberger).
 Additionally, she has published articles in major journals and edited volumes on fictional and non-fictional works of Holocaust literature and film and German-Jewish literature.

-Erin McGlothlin’s recent work in the area of perpetrator studies include:
+Erin McGlothlin’s recent articles in the area of perpetrator studies include: